ItsY8S/NewYorkTimes/README.md

 I mean I found one with an article body.
 The response I got back literally contained HTML.
 I thought it was going to be a huge mess and take a lot of work, but luckily I found something called 'dangerouslySetInnerHTML'.
-I wasn't really concerned how dangerous it was becuase it just worked.
+I wasn't really concerned how dangerous it was because it just worked.
 The only tweak I made was to the img tag.
 After receiving feedback, I continued making changes to my application until my deadline.

 ___